 Among other things, there must be a prolonged impairment in physical or mental functions that must have lasted, or be expected to last, for a continuous period of at least 12 months.

-Find out if you’re eligible for the DTC
+To find out if you’re eligible for the DTC

-The disability tax credit can be claimed retroactively up to 10 years if a person has been experiencing eligible impairments but has only now applied for the credit.
+The disability tax credit can be claimed retroactively for up to 10 years if a person has been experiencing eligible impairments but has only now applied for the credit.
 That can add up to a major tax refund.

 Content source# https://www.canada.ca/en/revenue-agency/services/tax/individuals/segments/tax-credits-deductions-persons-disabilities/information-medical-practitioners/eligibility-criteria-disability-tax-credit.html